-To use PPTP/L2TP as the accessing protocol of the internet, please choose PPTP/L2TP from Internet Access menu.
-The following web page will be shown.
+To use PPTP as the accessing protocol of the Internet, select PPTP mode.
+The following web page will appear.

-PPTP/L2TP Client Mode PPP Setup

-○Enable PPTP ○Enable L2TP ⊙Disable PPP Authentication PAP or CHAP 💌

-Server Address Idle Timeout -1 second(s)

-Specify Gateway IP Address IP Address Assignment Method (IPCP) WAN IP Alias

-Fixed IP: 🔘 Yes 💿 No (Dynamic IP)

-ISP Access Setup Fixed IP Address

-Jsername WAN IP Network Settings

-Password Obtain an IP address automatically
+PPPoE Static or Dynamic IP PPTP/L2TP ○ Enab ole PPTP O Enable L2TP 1 Disable PPP Setup Server Add ress PPP Authentication PAP or CH AP 🕶 Specify Gateway IP Address Idle Timeout -1 second(s) IP Address Assignment Method (1 WAN IP Alias (PCP) ISP Access s Setup Fixed IP: O Yes No (Dynamic IP) Username Fixed IP Address Password WAN IP Network Settings Index(1-15) in Schedule Setup: Obtain an IP address automatica lly => , , , , , , , , , , , , , , , , O Specify an IP address ISDN Dial E Backup Setup IP Address Dial Backup Mode None Subnet Mask click Disable, this function will be closed and all the settings that you adjusted in this page will be invalid.

+Enable/ Disable Click Enable PPTP/L2TP for activating this function.
+If you

-Index(1-15) in Schedule Setup: Specify an IP address
+PPTP Server Specify the IP address of the PPTP server.

-=>,,, IP Address

-Subnet Mask

-PPTP/L2TP Client Mode Enable PPTP- Click this radio button to enable a PPTP client to establish a tunnel to a DSL modem on the WAN interface.
-Enable L2TP - Click this radio button to enable a L2TP client to establish a tunnel to a DSL modem on the WAN interface.
-Disable - Click this radio button to close the connection through PPTP or L2TP.
-Server Address - Specify the IP address of the PPTP/L2TP server if you enable PPTP/L2TP client mode.
-Specify Gateway IP Address - Specify the gateway IP address for DHCP server.
 ISP Access Setup Username -Type in the username provided by ISP in this field.

 Password -Type in the password provided by ISP in this field.
 Index (1-15) in Schedule Setup - You can type in four sets of time schedule for your request.
 All the schedules can be set previously in Application - Schedule web page and you can use the number that you have set in that web page.

+ISDN Dial Backup Setup

+This setting is available for the routers supporting ISDN function only.
+Before utilizing the ISDN dial backup feature, you must create a dial backup profile first.
+Please click ISDN > Dialing to a Single ISP to create the backup profile.

+Dial Backup Mode

+Packet Trigger -The backup line is not on until a packet from a local host triggers the router to establish a connection.

+PPP Setup

-PPP Setup PPP Authentication - Select PAP only or PAP or CHAP for PPP.
+PPP Authentication - Select PAP only or PAP or CHAP for PPP.
 Idle Timeout - Set the timeout for breaking down the Internet after passing through the time without any action.
+This setting is active only when the Active on demand option for Active Mode is selected in WAN>> General Setup page.

-IP Address Assignment Method(IPCP) Fixed IP - Usually ISP dynamically assigns IP address to you each time you connect to it and request.
+IP Address Assignment Method(IPCP) Usually ISP dynamically assigns IP address to you each time you connect to it and request.
 In some case, your ISP provides service to always assign you the same IP address whenever you request.
 In this case, you can fill in this IP address in the Fixed IP field.
 Please contact your ISP before you want to use this function.

+WAN IP Alias - If you have multiple public IP addresses and would like to utilize them on the WAN interface, please use WAN IP Alias.
+You can set up to 8 public IP addresses other than the current one you are using.
+Notice that this setting is available for WAN1 only.
+Type the additional WAN IP address and check the Enable box.
+Then click OK to exit the dialog.

 Click Yes to use this function and type in a fixed IP address in the box.

+Fixed IP - Click Yes to use this function and type in a fixed IP address in the box of Fixed IP Address.

-Fixed IP Address - Type a fixed IP address.
-WAN IP Network Obtain an IP address automatically - Click this button to obtain
+Fixed IP Address -Type a fixed IP address.

+WAN IP Network Settings Obtain an IP address automatically - Click this button to obtain the IP address automatically.

-Settings the IP address automat ically.
-Specify an IP address - Click this radio button IP Address - Type the Subnet Mask - Type e IP address.
+Specify an IP address - Click this radio button to specify some data.

-Details Page for PPP

-To use PPP (for 3G USB Modem) as the accessing protocol of the internet, please choose Internet Access from WAN menu.
-Then, select PPP mode for WAN2.
-The following web page will be shown.
+IP Address - Type the IP address.Subnet Mask - Type the subnet mask.

+PPP for WAN2

+Such mode is active only 3G USB Modem was chosen as the physical mode in General Setup.